gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/testing.rst

 which open real banking apps.

 You will also need to install a banking app which uses the Gini Bank SDK.
-You should be able to install these from the list shown by clicking the bank picker button in a ``PaymentComponentView``.
+You should be able to install these from the list shown by clicking the bank picker button in the ``PaymentFragment``.